ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Clarified that the client may ask for a new access token after the old one becomes invalid.

+* Added fine-grained recommendations on storing multiple access tokens bound to the same PoP key.

 * Fixes in the IANA considerations.

 * Editorial fixes and improvements.